digivi13/ParticleUSBHID/README.md

 # ParticleUSBHID
 ![image](https://user-images.githubusercontent.com/33264428/218349123-e2c53e30-c569-4eda-a1a1-fad27276308f.png)

 A Microsoft excel sheet paired with the particle photon/electron microcontroller that can send text to one or multiple devices.
 Currently used to inject strings to an array of devices whos security prevents sending keystroke/device control using other methods.
-All of the code used in this project was generated with the aid of chat gpt-3.

 The keyboard library is only compatible with particle Gen 2 devices (photon , electron , P1).
 Newer particle products (Argon , Boron, P2 ) do not support the USB HID behavior due to the the components used in production.